ABD-01/crispy-adventure/docs/ros2.md

 ### Creating the Map

-We will launch the slam tool box, create a gazeo simulation world, visualize the map in rviz2 and teleop the robot.
+We will launch the slam tool box, create a gazebo simulation world, visualize the map in rviz2 and teleop the robot.

 ```bash
 ros2 launch slam_toolbox online_async_launch.py